Place of Mercy and Hope

 Toddler, Crèche & Pre School

-We care for over one hundred and eighty children with a staff of 11 dedicated educators in the Valencia Formal Settlement in Addo.
+We care for over two hundred children with a staff of 11 dedicated educators in the Valencia Formal Settlement in Addo.
 Our education program prepares our children to flourish in a Primary School environment.

 Helping The Community